 Meaning and History

 Stephen A. Schwarzman and Peter G. Peterson named the company Blackstone as a tribute to their names.
-The first half of the name comes from the word “Schwarz,” which means “black” in German.
-The second half was inspired by the word “Peter,” which translates from Greek as “stone.”
-To create a recognizable brand, the designers sought to represent these elements in a minimalistic logo with black and white letters.
+The first half of the name comes from the German word “Schwarz,” meaning “black”.
+The second half was inspired by the word “Peter,” which in Greek means “stone.”
+To create a recognizable brand, the designers sought to represent these elements in a minimalist black-and-white logo.
 The understated style conveys elegance, professionalism, and seriousness – qualities important for a company offering investment services.

 What is Blackstone?